murphtracks/twitter-blocking-tools/README.md

 ▪️ https://github.com/gaeulbyul/RedBlock/blob/main/README.en.md

 ## App: BlockDezNat
-Free, has a bunch of pre-listed DezNat account on a block list.
+Free, has a bunch of pre-listed DezNat accounts on a block list.
 First sign up on the main site:
 ▪️ https://blockdnat.org/
 Then subscribe to this list: